I-League: Churchill Brothers sign Shilton Paul from Mohun Bagan | Goal.com

 Former Mohun Bagan goalkeeper Shilton Paul has joined Goan I-League outfit Churchill Brothers for the upcoming 2020-21 season.

-The veteran custodian who had joined the Kolkata giants in 2016 spent a record 15 years at the club before leaving in 2020.
-He has the third highest number of appearances for the Green and Maroons after club legends Subrata Bhattacharya and Satyajit Chatterjee.
+The veteran custodian who joined the Kolkata giants in 2006, spent a record 14 years at the club before leaving in 2020.
+He has made the third-highest number of appearances for the Green and Maroons after club legends Subrata Bhattacharya and Satyajit Chatterjee.

-Paul had also plied his trade in the Indian Super League (ISL) with Chennaiyin FC in 2014, Kerala Blasters in 2015 and ATK in 2016.
-He was part of the ISL winning ATK side in the third season of the league.
+Paul has also plied his trade in the Indian Super League (ISL) with Chennaiyin FC in 2014, Kerala Blasters in 2015 and ATK in 2016.
+He was part of the ISL-winning ATK side in the third season of the league.

 At Mohun Bagan, Paul won a total of 10 trophies, two I-League titles (2014-15, 2019-20), three Federation Cups (2006, 2008 and 2016), three Calcutta Football League (CFL) (2008, 2009, 2018) and one Sikkim Governor’s Gold Cup (2017).